th1j5/ouroboros.rocks/content/en/blog/20211229-flow-vs-connection.md

 flows going down.
 In Ouroboros it is not implemented yet.
 Maybe I'll add it in the near future.
 Time is in short supply, the items on my todo list are not.

+## Flows vs connections, a "layered" view

+To wrap it up, I tried to represent how O7s functionality is organized in a way similar to the OSI/TCP models.
+I omitted the "physical layer", which is handled by dedicated IPCP implementations, such as the ipcpd-local, ipcpd-eth, etc. It's not that important here.
+What is important is that O7s splits functionality that is in TCP/IP in two layers (L3/L4), into **3 independent layers**[^7] (and protocols).
+Let's go through O7s from bottom to top.

+{{<figure width="80%" src="/blog/20211229-oecho-5.png">}}

+Network forwarding layer, which moves packets between (unicast) IPCP data transfer components (the forwarding elements in the model).

+The network end-to-end layer does flow monitoring (the FLM explained in this post) and also congestion control/avoidance (preventing that applications can send more traffic than the network can handle).
+The lifetime of a flow starts at flow allocation, and ends when one of the peers deallocates the flow, or crashes, (or an IPCP at the client or server crashes).

+The application end-to-end layer does flow control (avoiding that client applications send more than the server application can handle) and reliability (taken care of by FRCP).
+But also integrity (e.g. a Cyclic Redundancy Check) to detect packet corruption and authentication and encryption are handled here.
+Each of these functions can be enabled/disabled indepenendently (and is derived from the QoS specification from the _flow\_alloc()_ call).
+In essence the lifetime of an FRCP connection is _infinite_ (see Watson's Delta-t paper if this sounds weird), but FRCP is subdivided in "data runs".
+A failure of a data run (i.e. an FRCP connection record times out with unacknowledged packets) is the only thing that causes an FRCP connection to terminate.
+It is up to the application how to deal with this.
+An FRCP connection can last at most as long as an application flow.
+It can potentially recover from IPCP crashes, but not from application crashes.

+Finally, the application session layer takes care of establishing, maintaining, synchronizing and terminating application sessions.
+Application sessions can be shorter, as long as, or longer than the duration of an application flow.

 Probably long enough for a blog post.
 Have yourselves a wonderful new year, and above all, stay curious!